Last modified: Dec. 9, 2024, 5:14 p.m.

 Native

-The wings are sickle shaped, there are also many light longitudinal lines.
+The wings are sickle-shaped, and there are also many light longitudinal lines.

 The antennae are thickened at the base.